 This is precisely the model DePaul Cristo Rey already lives: a school where academic formation and corporate partnership are designed as one unified system.
 Tom Gabelman has spent four decades building exactly these kinds of structures — ones where financial discipline and human purpose reinforce each other rather than compete.

-At the heart of his civic identity is servant leadership: the conviction that those who lead public and mission-driven institutions serve at the pleasure of the communities they work within, and are accountable for the outcomes those communities depend on.
+At the heart of his civic identity is servant leadership: the conviction that those who lead public and mission-driven institutions serve at the pleasure of the communities they work within, and are accountable to the outcomes those communities depend on.

 Tom Gabelman brings four decades of governance, fiduciary stewardship, and corporate partnership leadership — and a lifelong Catholic faith — to the presidency of DePaul Cristo Rey High School.